cfriaszapater/carpooling-reactive-mongodb/README.md

 # carpooling-reactive-mongodb

-Playground for reactive spring and mongodb.
+Playground for reactive spring and mongodb, based on an interesting car-pooling challenge I came across.

 Uses mongodb transaction functionality that is only available on replica set, so it depends on a running local mongodb instance.